DeepBlue-dot/PicShare/README.md

 ## **Acknowledgments**
 - Inspired by Pinterest.
-- Built with ❤️ using React, Node.js, and MongoDB.
+- Built using React, Node.js, and MongoDB.

 ---